raufh10/raufh10/README.md

 ### Hi my name is Rauf Hamidy 👋

 I am a Data Analyst with a passion for uncovering insights through data.
+My technical toolkit includes Python, SQL, and visualization tools such as Looker Studio & Tableau.

 ### Explore My Projects 🚀